mms-ngl/ai-pitch-coach/README.md

 When the user opens the application, they see a field at the top:

-> "Describe your startup in one sentence to begin coaching."
+> "Describe your startup to begin coaching."

 The founder enters a short startup description and clicks: